limoka/CoreKeeperMods/ChatCommands/README.md

 - `/hide <target> [state]` Hide User Interface, Inventory and Player visual elements.
 Possible targets: player, ui, inventory

 Arguments in curly brackets (`{}`) are mandatory and you must specify them, while arguments in square brackets (`[]`) are optional and if you don't specify them, their value will be automatically inferred.

+Please note that you are not supposed to enter the brackets themselves, these are placeholder markers.
+Enter the value.

 If there are two optional arguments, to specify second, you must specify first one.
 If optional argument lists a number of possible values with `|` that means you can enter any or all of them.